rubenmak/raspberry-pi-ndvi-plant-analysis/README.md

 (more info: https://www.raspberrypi.org/blog/whats-that-blue-thing-doing-here/)

 ## install dependencies
-Assuming you already have pip and picamera preinstalled.
+Assuming you already have pip and picamera preinstalled (like with Raspboan with desktop).
 If not:
 ```
 sudo apt-get update
 sudo apt-get install python-picamera python-pip